 The fundamental assumption is the same we make in our nightmares: that those who question us or disagree with us or appear to us to be threatening are indeed threats and we must defend ourselves.
 But is the threatening monster or fire in a nightmare not self-created?
 Are we not scaring ourselves?

 Appeals to intuition, dharma and divine order are an announcement to the world that we are content to rely on our common sense, and damn the consequences.
-This would not be a problem if our ignorance, stupidity or failure did not have tragic consequences for others.
+Putting ourselves in competition for a Darwin Award would not be such a problem if our ignorance, stupidity or failure did not have tragic consequences for others.

 What is going on here?
 Are we not busily convincing ourselves that our decision to whole-heartedly throw ourselves into a relationship is the right thing to do?
 Are we not doing our best to enlist others in the validation of our decision?
 Of course if you point this out to someone in the throes of real romance they will feel insulted and “hurt;” you certainly will not be listened to because they will feel you are attacking them and therefore will attempt to defend themselves.
-Consider people who are in love as experiencing a type of state of addiction.
+Consider people who are in love as experiencing a highly addictive state.
 Talking to an addict about the wisdom of their decision doesn’t work because they are in an altered state of consciousness.
 Have you ever tried talking to a drunk or someone who is very angry?
 Were you heard?
 Were you listened to?
 Could they repeat back to you what you said?
 Could they remember anything that you said the next day?
-By questioning or reasoning with them you have become the problem, not the addiction or their delusional mind set.
+By questioning or reasoning with them you have become the problem, instead of their addiction or their delusional mind set.
 Therefore, recognize that when you defend your decisions based on your intuition, you are telling other people to leave you alone, that you don’t want to have to think through your reasons or question your choice.
+You don’t want objective feedback.
 While this is sometimes a healthy and necessary thing to do, it usually is a mistake, and it can lead to an immense amount of unnecessary, avoidable misery.

 If you revisit in five or ten years a decision based on intuition that turned out to be disastrous, what do you think the result will be?
 If the person is still delusional they will say something like, “It was a mistake, but it was all in divine order.”
 “Why, if I hadn’t spent all those years being miserable with that abusive drunk I wouldn’t have the beautiful children I have today!”
 If the person is a bit more honest and humble, he or she is likely to shake their head and say, “I didn’t know what I was doing!”
 “I was delusional!
 I was sleepwalking!”

 In an increasingly interconnected world, the importance of our decisions on the lives of others is greater today than it has ever been.
-We need a way to make decisions that listens to our resistance, our justifications for staying stuck and our fears in order to defuse them.
+We need a way to make decisions that reflect an ability to listen to our resistances, our justifications for staying stuck and our fears, in order to defuse them.
 We need a way to recognize our defensiveness, our personalization, so that we can make decisions that are based on the greatest good for the greatest number.

 Why Consulting Subjective Sources of Objectivity is Important for Decision-Making